Pomodoro Sauce (Sugo Di Pomodoro)

 Can I use Pomodoro Sauce on Homemade Pizza?

 You can, but do yourself a favor and don’t.
-Real, Italian pizza sauce is it’s own thing and should not be cooked.
-If you want to learn how to make pizza sauce the right way, click HERE
+Real, Italian pizza sauce is its own thing and should not be cooked.
+See our Neapolitan Pizza recipe for everything you need to make an authentic Italian pizza sauce.

 Fun Fact: